confluentinc/cp-demo/docs/index.rst

       $ ./scripts/start.sh

-4. Use Google Chrome to view the |c3| GUI at http://localhost:9021 (or https://localhost:9022).
+4. Use Google Chrome to view the |c3| GUI at http://localhost:9021 (or https://localhost:9022 for HTTPS in which Chrome may require you to accept this demo's self-signed certificate).
 Click on the top right button that shows the current date, and change ``Last 4 hours`` to ``Last 30 minutes``.

 5. View the data in the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia